gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

     >
     >    For example, consider adding a period of one day and a duration of one day to 18:00 on the evening before a daylight savings gap.
 The Period will add the conceptual day and result in a `ZonedDateTime` at 18:00 the following day.
 By contrast, the Duration will add exactly 24 hours, resulting in a `ZonedDateTime` at 19:00 the following day (assuming a one hour DST gap).

+23. **(Q 40 of 69 Working with Java API - Time and Date)** Which of the following are true regarding the new Date-Time API of Java 8?
+(You had to select 2 option(s))

+    - [ ] It uses the calendar system defined in ISO-8601 as the default calendar.

 #### 读 API 文档

 ##### String